We are an Innovation Lab operating within The Home Depot, finding competitive edges with software and analytics

 - Open and Flexible PTO

 - 401(k) and after one year, eligible for matching company contribution

-- Stocked Kitchen with frequent breakfast taco’s and a catered weekly lunch
+- Stocked Kitchen with healthy snacks and a weekly catered lunch

 - Located in the heart of downtown Austin